--order food in a cafe and ask/give prices
+-order food in a café and ask/give prices

--tell the time and days of the week
+-book a hotel room,tell the time and days of the week

 -make an appointment and arrange to meet

--start talking about events in the past
+-talk about daily routines and events in the past and make appointments

 What level is the course and do I need any particular skills?

 Stage 1 course - no previous knowledge of German required.